The gate was supposed to be routine.

 The center had been breached.

-Everything in him craved a clearer map.
+Everything in him wanted a cleaner map.

-So he used the available map.
+So he used the map he had.

 "Forget command," he said.
 "We build our own line."